-The Lao People’s Revolutionary Party (LPRP) came to power in 1975 in a nation devastated by the environmental, emotional, social, political and economic toll of a decade’s long civil war ensnared in the Second Indochina War.
-The new regime, a Marxist-Leninist system modeled on that of the Democratic Republic of Vietnam, faced a daunting series of tasks, including that of unifying a divided population, rebuilding after one of the most intensive bombing campaigns ever perpetrated, extending state infrastructure to remote and mountainous regions, and securing subsistence under the punitive economic sanctions that followed their rise to power.
-Despite these early challenges, the LPRP achieved important early wins, including dramatic improvements in literacy and effective cessation of hostilities, in their first decades in power.
-They also negotiated and legislated a constitution in 1991, which ushered in a wide range of legal reforms, such as marriage and family law, which had not been systematically applied in Laos until that time.
+The Lao People’s Revolutionary Party (LPRP) came to power in 1975 in a nation devastated by the environmental, emotional, social, political and economic toll of a decades-long civil war that was ensnared in the Second Indochina War.
+The new Marxist-Leninist regime, modeling the country’s system on that of the Democratic Republic of Vietnam, faced a daunting series of tasks, including unifying a divided population, rebuilding after one of the most intensive bombing campaigns ever carried out, extending state infrastructure to remote and mountainous regions, and securing subsistence despite the punitive economic sanctions that followed its rise to power.
+Despite these early challenges, the LPRP achieved important early gains, including improvements in literacy rates and the effective cessation of hostilities during its first decades in power.
+It also negotiated and enacted a constitution in 1991 that ushered in a wide range of legal reforms.

-Upon coming to power, the LPRP expanded the collectives that had been so effective in the Pathet Lao zones in supplying the front during the war years.
-However, throughout the 1980s, the party shifted toward support for a “multi-sectoral” or hybrid economy, defined as a “market economy regulated by the government.”
-The party officially still retains the achievement of socialism as a future objective.
-Restrictions on internal trade were removed and a free market was introduced for agricultural produce.
-The government also liberalized international trade and sought foreign investment.
-As in the adoption of reforms in China and Vietnam, this transition took place without any corresponding political liberalization.
-An array of supporting measures were introduced over the next decade: the elimination of microeconomic constraints limiting private production; legislation to encourage foreign direct investment (FDI), including a legal framework of commercial, trade and labor laws; closer attention to macroeconomic stability (improved budgetary and monetary policy, reduced state subsidies, civil service cuts, and a new tax framework); and the privatization of most state-owned enterprises (SOEs), with the exception of about 20 that were designated “strategic.”
-At the same time, the state retained a central coordinating role through what became the Ministry of Planning and Investment.
+Upon assuming power, the LPRP extended the use of agricultural collectives.
+However, this proved to be an ill-fated campaign that fueled a subsistence crisis and mass migration.
+Throughout the 1980s, the party pragmatically shifted toward endorsing a “multisectoral” or hybrid economy, defined as a “government-regulated market economy.”
+The party still officially maintains socialism as an eventual goal.
+Restrictions on internal trade were lifted, and a free market was introduced for agricultural products.
+The government also liberalized international trade and pursued foreign investment.
+Various supportive measures were implemented over the following decade, including the removal of microeconomic constraints that hindered private production as well as legislation intended to foster foreign direct investment (FDI), including a new legal framework for commercial, trade and labor law.
+The government also placed greater focus on macroeconomic stability and privatized most state-owned enterprises (SOEs), with the exception of about 20 designated as “strategic.”
+Simultaneously, the state maintained a central coordinating role through what eventually became the Ministry of Planning and Investment.

-By the mid-1990s, these measures were producing the desired economic effect of improving resource allocation and spurring economic growth, although the country remained highly dependent on official development assistance (ODA), especially for infrastructure development.
-In 2013, Laos qualified for membership of the WTO (2013) and, in 2015, for the ASEAN Economic Community.
+By the mid-1990s, these measures were producing the desired economic effect of improving resource allocation and spurring economic growth, although the country remained highly dependent on official development assistance (ODA), particularly for infrastructure development.
+In 2013, Laos qualified for membership in the World Trade Organization (WTO) and, in 2015, for the ASEAN Economic Community.

-Over time, this LPRP strategy of balancing market and state-led approaches has become increasingly formalized through the passage of legislation as it seeks to implement the legal sector master plan (2009), the aim of which is to make Laos a “rule-of-law state.”
-With a steady increase in investment, especially in hydropower, mining, commercial agriculture and tourism, economic growth surged by an average of almost 8% per annum between 2005 and 2015.
-The global financial crisis of 2008/09 reduced the quantity of FDI originating from the West, but this was soon replaced by increased investment from Asian nations, especially Thailand, China and Vietnam.
-Annual GDP growth exceeded 8% in the period 2010 to 2013 and remained robust, despite tailing off slightly, until 2019.
-Not untypically for transitional economies, rapid growth came at the cost of rising inequality, but this was exacerbated in the case of Laos by the resource-intensive nature of growth.
-In addition, the large-scale granting of state land concessions for mining, hydropower and commercial agricultural development resulted in the widespread dispossession of farmers’ land and communal forests.
-This period of increasing prosperity also coincided with a growing political culture of corruption, undermining efforts to reign in the informal sector.
-Especially in the provinces, public money was used for private gain, complicating center-province relations.
-Anti-corruption legislation was enacted and a new campaign launched around the time of the LPRP congress in 2016.
-However, while low-level officials have been disciplined and some provincial governors have lost their jobs, no senior political figure has yet been publicly prosecuted.
+Over time, the LPRP strategy of balancing market and state-led approaches has become increasingly formalized through legislation as it seeks to implement the legal sector master plan (2009), which aims to make Laos a “rule-of-law state.”
+With a steady increase in investment, especially in hydropower, mining, commercial agriculture and tourism, economic growth surged, averaging almost 8% a year between 2005 and 2015.
+The global financial crisis of 2008/09 reduced the quantity of FDI from the West, but investment from Asian nations, especially Thailand, China and Vietnam, soon replaced it.
+Annual GDP growth remained robust until 2019.
+As is typical for transitional economies, rapid growth came at the cost of rising inequality, but in Laos this was exacerbated by the resource-intensive nature of growth.
+In addition, the large-scale granting of state land concessions for mining, hydropower and commercial agricultural development resulted in widespread dispossession, including farmers from the land and other residents and users from communal forests.
+This period of increasing prosperity also coincided with a growing political culture of corruption.
+When steady economic growth came to a halt in 2020, structural macroeconomic deficiencies and a lack of political will to reform were laid bare.
+Leaving the ranks of least-developed countries (LDCs) – a key objective in the 2021 Five-Year Plan – remains a medium-term goal, now postponed to 2030.

 Monopoly on the use of force

-Although there were small but significant exceptions in the past, particularly among some ethnic-Hmong, the vast majority of the population accepts as legitimate the dominant concept of the nation-state.
-Nevertheless, Lao officials reportedly still discriminate against minority ethnic groups in rural areas, particularly by pressuring them to give up or modify shifting cultivation, traditional marriage practices and religious activities.
-Non-Buddhist minorities are often officially classified as “animist,” a term which is used as a contrast to Buddhism in ways that downplay the sophistication and complexity of these other religions.
+Although there were small but significant exceptions in the past, particularly among Hmong communities, the vast majority of the population accepts the dominant concept of the nation-state as legitimate.
+Nevertheless, Lao authorities reportedly still discriminate against ethnic minority groups in rural areas, particularly by pressuring them to give up or modify shifting cultivation techniques, traditional marriage practices and religious activities.
+Non-Buddhist minorities are often officially classified as followers of “spirit religion” (Lao: satsana phi), a term used in contrast to Buddhism in ways that downplay the sophistication and complexity of these other religions.

 State identity